 Richard Feynman was a problem-solver.
 He got to be a problem solver by tinkering, and he tinkered because he was curious.
 Moreover, his parents encouraged his curiosity.

-In that video up there (it's well worth 50 minutes of your time, by the way), he discusses learning about inertia.
+In one interview (since deleted from YouTube), he discusses learning about inertia as a child.
 He noticed the funny way a ball rolled around in a wagon, and he asked his father about it.
 His father told him to watch again, that the ball actually behaved differently from how he thought, and then he explained why.

 His father taught him the value of learning, as opposed to knowing.